Obstructions to lifting abelian subalgebras of corona algebras: Introduction

-So the best we can hope is to lift an uncountable family of orthogonal positive elements in a corona algebra to a family of commuting positive elements in the multiplier algebra.
-However, even in this case, we encounter an obstruction of set-theoretic nature.
-In Theorem $5.35$ of \cite{setoperator} the authors produce an $\aleph_1$-sized set of orthogonal projections in the Calkin algebra which cannot be simultaneously lifted to diagonalizable projections in $B(H)$.
-This result is refined in Theorem $7$ of \cite{bice}, here the $\aleph_1$-sized set of orthogonal projections doesn't contain any uncountable subset that simultaneously lifts to commuting projections.
+We could still ask whether it is possible to lift an uncountable family of orthogonal positive elements to a family of commuting positive elements.
+This leads to an obstruction of set-theoretic nature.
+In Theorem $5.35$ of \cite{setoperator}, it is shown that there exists an $\aleph_1$-sized collection of orthogonal projections in the Calkin algebra whose uncountable subsets cannot be lifted to families of simultaneously diagonalizable projections in $B(H)$.
+This result is refined in Theorem $7$ of \cite{bice}, where the authors provide an $\aleph_1$-sized set of orthogonal projections in $Q(H)$ which contains no uncountable subset that lifts to a collection of commuting operators in $B(H)$.
+The main result of this paper is a generalization of Theorem 7 in \cite{bice}.
+A \cstar-algebra is $\sigma$\emph{-unital} if it has a countable approximate unit, and it is \emph{primitive} if it admits a faithful irreducible representation.

-The main result of this paper is a generalization of Theorem $7$ in \cite{bice}. \begin{theorem} Assume $A$ is a $\sigma$-unital non-unital primitive C*-algebra.
-Then there is a collection of $\aleph_1$ pairwise orthogonal positive elements of $C(A)$ containing no uncountable subset that simultaneously lifts to commuting elements in $M(A)$. \end{theorem} \begin{corollary} If moreover $A$ has real rank zero, then the $\aleph_1$ positive elements in Theorem \ref{thrm} can be chosen to be projections. \end{corollary}
+\begin{theorem} Assume $A$ is a primitive, non-unital, $\sigma$-unital \cstar-algebra.
+Then there is a collection of $\aleph_1$ pairwise orthogonal positive elements of $Q(A)$ containing no uncountable subset that simultaneously lifts to commuting elements in $M(A)$. \end{theorem}

+\begin{corollary} Assume $A$ is a primitive, real rank zero, non-unital, $\sigma$-unital \cstar-algebra.
+Then there is a collection of $\aleph_1$ pairwise orthogonal projections of $Q(A)$ containing no uncountable subset that simultaneously lifts to commuting elements in $M(A)$. \end{corollary}

-The proof of Theorem \ref{thrm} is inspired by the combinatorics used in \cite{bice} and \cite{setoperator}, which goes back to Luzin and Hausdorff and the study of uncountable almost disjoint families of subsets of $\N$ and Luzin's families (see \cite{luzin}).
-We remark that no extra set theoretic assumption (such as the Continuum Hypothesis) is required in our proof.
+The proof of Theorem \ref{thrm} is inspired by the combinatorics used in \cite{bice} and \cite{setoperator}, which goes back to Luzin and Hausdorff, and to the study of uncountable almost disjoint families of subsets of $\N$ and Luzin's families (see \cite{luzin}).
+We remark that no additional set theoretic assumption (such as the Continuum Hypothesis) is required in our proof.

-The paper is structured as follows: in Section \ref{sctn:1} we report the results needed to settle the problem of liftings of countable families of commuting projections and of orthogonal positive elements.
-Section \ref{sctn:2} is devoted to the proof of Theorem \ref{thrm}, while concluding remarks and questions can be found in Section \ref{sctn:3}
+The paper is structured as follows: in Section \ref{sctn:1} we outline the results needed to settle the problem of liftings of countable families of commuting projections and of orthogonal positive elements.
+Section \ref{sctn:2} is devoted to the proof of Theorem \ref{thrm}, while concluding remarks and questions can be found in Section \ref{sctn:3}.